rirolab/rirolab.github.io/postdoc.markdown

 - Be highly motivated to achieve excellence in the interest of science and engineering innovation within the university, the institutes, the RIRO lab and for yourself.

 ### Application Process and Agenda
 Open until filled.
-The ideal starting date is March 1, 2022 or before.
+The ideal starting date is September 1, 2022 or before.
 Applications will be considered on a rolling basis.
 The initial term is one or two years, with a possible extension depending on performance.